K-eL/vscode-vue-files/README.md

 # VSCode Vue Files

-This extension allows you to quickly create new Vue files filled with some boilerplate content depending on your choice.
+This extension allows you to quickly create new Vue files filled with some boilerplate content depending on your preferences.

 > Inspired by Angular Files (https://github.com/ivalexa/vscode-angular2-files)

 ## Features

 Right-click inside your explorer panel or over a folder to open "Vue Files" menu option.

 You will find many options to choose how you want to create your new file.